concord-consortium/s3-deploy-action/README.md

 relative to the `workingDirectory`.

 ## Top Branch Example
-This action also support a concept of top branches.
+This action also supports a concept of top branches.
 A simple configuration of this is:

 ```
 - uses: concord-consortium/s3-deploy-action@v1